activeloopai/deeplake/README.md

 * **Experiment Tracking**
   * Track experiments and achieve full model reproducibility using Deep Lake and [Weights & Biases](https://wandb.ai/).
 Our integration automatically pushes dataset-related information (uri, commit hash, view id) to your W&B runs.
 Further details are available [in our model-reproducibility playbook](https://docs.activeloop.ai/playbooks/training-reproducibility-with-wandb).

+* **LLM Apps**
+  * Use Deep Lake as a vector store for LLM apps built using [Langchain](https://github.com/hwchase17/langchain).
+Our integration enables you to combine the [Langchain VectorStores API](https://python.langchain.com/en/latest/reference/modules/vectorstore.html?highlight=pinecone#langchain.vectorstores.DeepLake) with Deep Lake datasets as the underlying data storage.
+The integration provides a serverless vector store that can be deployed locally or in a cloud of your choice.

 ## 📚 Documentation
 Getting started guides, examples, tutorials, API reference, and other useful information can be found on our [documentation page](http://docs.activeloop.ai/?utm_source=github&utm_medium=repo&utm_campaign=readme).